Epic tale of magic, political intrique and forbidden love

 Ebron dismounted his horse at the base of a small hillock no more than few hundred yards from the enemy so far they had been lucky the Kel’Da too occupied with what his fellow sorcerers had done to notice the small group slip out of a side gate of the city.
 Some of their shamans were busy hurling fireballs at the warding spell to no avail

-“Looks like they have finished the war rune, Ebron said looking skyward over the city the sky which just lightened with the dawn grew ominously dark again thick black clouds massed over the city the air became oppressively hot and still, the ether thrummed with a discordant note that gave Ebron a headache.
+“Looks like they have finished the war rune, Ebron said looking skyward over the city the sky which had just lightened with the dawn grew ominously dark again thick black clouds massed over the city the air became oppressively hot and still, the ether thrummed with a discordant note that gave Ebron a headache.

 “Gods!” explained one of the soldiers stood behind Ebron as hailstones almost as big as boulders rained down on the city followed by massive balls of fire, clashing against the protective warding.
 The whole air outside the warding erupted in flames which swirled around the warding dome like some living, fire-breathing monster licking tongues of fire and trying to find a way past the protective warding.
 Inside the city, there was some panic, but most people just huddled in terror looking skyward and praying for the warding to hold